Canon T7i vs 80D

-The Canon EOS Rebel T7i (called Canon 800D in some regions) and the Canon EOS 80D are two digital cameras that were officially introduced, respectively, in February 2017 and February 2016.
+The Canon EOS Rebel T7i (called Canon 800D in some regions) and the Canon EOS 80D are two digital cameras that were revealed to the public, respectively, in February 2017 and February 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-Both cameras offer a resolution of 24 megapixel.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+Both cameras offer a resolution of 24 megapixels.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

-An illustration of the physical size and weight of the Canon T7i and the Canon 80D is provided in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
-All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the T7i – represents the basis for the calculations across all the size and weight measures).
+The physical size and weight of the Canon T7i and the Canon 80D are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All width, height and depth dimensions are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the T7i – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 80D is notably larger (11 percent) than the Canon T7i.
 Moreover, the 80D is substantially heavier (37 percent) than the T7i.
 It is noteworthy in this context that the 80D is splash and dust-proof, while the T7i does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can compare the optics available in the Canon EF Lens Catalog.